If the motorized damper in your AC unit goes kaput, you need to replace it. Here is how much you can expect to pay to get this job done.

 As long as your HVAC system runs smoothly, you may not think too much about what a damper is or how it works.
 However, if you wonder why your house is so much warmer upstairs or why some rooms feel colder than others, this often overlooked part may be the reason.
 Let’s look at how HVAC dampers work, where to find them, and how they can make your home comfier.

-You can open and close HVAC dampers to control the amount of airflow coming through the ducts.
+This can be done by opening and closing HVAC dampers to control the amount of airflow coming through the ducts.
 By choosing specific parts of your duct system to open or close at certain times, you can divide your home into zones and direct air to the rooms where you need it most.

-Dampers help you avoid overheating or overcooling certain rooms, giving you more options to control your family’s comfort and optimize energy usage.
+Dampers help prevent overheating or overcooling in certain rooms, giving you more options to control your family’s comfort and optimize energy usage.

 HVAC dampers are essentially valves for airflow.
 When closed, they act like a river dam, blocking airflow in a home’s ductwork like a dam stops water from flowing in a river.
 A closed damper will shut airflow to a specific zone that doesn’t need conditioning.
 Meanwhile, open dampers allow air to flow freely through their connected ducts.
 Unlike vents, they’re closer to the air source—your air handler or blower motor—for more effective airflow control.